wandeber/agnese/README.md

 - Convert source data to objects, arrays, strings or simple data based on mapping configuration.
 - Read mapping configuration from JSON file.
-- Conditional fields/items powered by Quara*.
+- Conditional fields/items powered by Quara.
 - Array iteration.
 - Possibility of define a default value for a field.
 - Assign values by their paths in source data.